Learning Center

 Example:

 A conveyor belt in a factory was observed for 10 hours in one day.
-During that time, it broke down and took two hours to repair.
+During that time, it broke down, and the total downtime was two hours.
 The system availability for the conveyor belt is:

-An alternative route is to use the maintenance metrics Mean Time Between Failure (MTBF) and Mean Time to Repair (MTTR) to arrive at your final calculation.
+An alternative route is to use the maintenance metrics Mean Time Between Failure (MTBF) and Mean Time to Repair (MTTR) to arrive at your availability calculation.

 Both MTBF and MTTR reveal the effects of breakdowns on asset operational times.
 MTBF describes the period when an asset is performing under good working conditions.
 MTTR, on the other hand, refers to the amount of time it takes to repair an asset.